 Class B commercial real estate asset

 - Class B buildings are well maintained but maybe slightly dated and in need of light renovations.
-They are usually between 10 and 20 years old and typically located in good, but not great markets.
+They are usually between 10 and 20 years old and typically located in a good, but not great markets.

 - These properties may have tile floors, laminate counters, carpet in the bedrooms, and a slightly outdated fitness center.

 - The properties belonging to Class B tend to be in good condition with fully functioning mechanical and HVAC systems, but may need light repairs or modernization.

 - The rents of Class B are lower than Class A and are typically within reach of small to medium businesses and median-income earners.